Cayce and the Essenes

 So lots of Cayce sayings may be (1) dealt with scholarly on several levels, and even be (2) researched into, within limits.
 In the first case one handles varous sources, may compare with other sources, and further.
 In the second case there is a tedious research process that is compared to milling for grains of reliable thoughts.

-Well, there is more to Cayce study than being on guard against credulity astray.
-Hard facts may help some, but let us face it, much in life is not hard, and often forms part of a web, a network of compex settings.
-Hard facts are found among substances.
-More fluid assessments may be found among gases, and then there are feelings and ideas - all in a web, and ranked from gross to subtler.
+Facts may help some and often form part of a web, a network.
+And fluid assessments may be found among gases, and then there are feelings and ideas - they too in a web, and ranked from gross to subtler.

 Hard facts are for gross things.
-But delicate thoughts - from deep sleep or otherwise - are on another level per se.
-The ideas may say something about solid matters, and when that happens, some things may be proved or disproved, like Atlantis.
-I think plate tectonics disproves the Cayce ideas of where Atlantis was.
+But delicate thoughts - from deep sleep or otherwise - are on another level in and by themselves.
+The ideas may say something about solid matters, and when that happens, some things may be proved or disproved.

 One may use statistics to disclose feelings by responses, and also to decide on ideas, thoughts about certain matters.